roryl/zsx/README.md

 In a ZSX application the server by default always fully renders full pages.
 ZSX provides features to hot swap elements on the page and avoid a full browser page reload.

-Event though the server renders the full page, avoiding a full page reload improves performance of the browser.
+Avoiding a full page reload improves performance of the browser.
 Browser performance is improved because it doesn't need to reflow the entire document.
 This performance improvement is perceived by the user as more responsive.

-Full server renders might seem wasteful, but it greatly improves the maintainability of applications:
+Full server renders might seem costly, but it greatly improves the maintainability of applications:

 - Most pages in an application are fast enough that it doesn't matter.
 - Forces developers to think through the first page load experience up front.
-Dissuades client side hydration which we consider an anti-pattern.
+- Dissuades client side hydration which we consider an anti-pattern.
 - "Premature optimization is the root of all evil" - You don't need to spend time optimizing the performance of pages that are seldom used.
-- Caching of pages can be done server-size in a robust maintainable manner
+- Caching of pages can be done server-size in a more robust manner

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Explicit Link and Form Handling

-As compared to some other libraries of this type, ZSX does not automatically decorate all links or forms for swapping body content by default, for these reasons:
+As compared to some similar libraries, ZSX does not automatically override all links or forms, because:

 - The application will be most responsive when you swap the smallest amount of content necessary
-- You should be able to inspect the HTML and understand what the link/form behavior is
+- You should be able to inspect the HTML and understand what each link/form behavior is without having to know hidden information
-- You should think through which content exactly needs to be updated from every click or form post, rather than assume everything
+- You should think through which content exactly needs to be updated from every click or form post.

-Therefore when using ZSX, you explicitly decide for every link which content needs to be updated and which zx-* features to apply.
+Therefore when using ZSX, you explicitly decide for every link/form which content needs to be updated, and which zx-* features to apply.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)